paulrobertlloyd/paulrobertlloyd-v4/src/styleguide.md

 ![Photo of Roundstone Quay.](/articles/2017/05/away_to_galway/roundstone_quay.jpg 'Single image, with supporting caption.')
 {.align-pull}

 For figures using the `.align-pull` utility, the content will be floated to the right side of the page.
-Note also that the classes `align-start` and `align-end` are available for floating content to the start or end of a passage of text.

 ## Text-level semantics